It is an increase in the size of individual cells.

 In histological preparations, retained lipid-soluble degradation products will often dissolve from cells during processing in organic solvent baths, leaving a finely vacuolated or “moth-eaten” cytoplasm suggestive of vacuolar changes associated with direct cell injury.

-However, by transmission electron microscopy, the “vacuoles” are observed to contain laminated whorls of partially degraded membranes, called myelin spirals, since the processing conditions for transmission electron microscopy do not use organic solvents.
+However, by transmission electron microscopy, the “vacuoles” contain laminated whorls of partially degraded membranes, called myelin spirals, since the processing conditions for transmission electron microscopy do not use organic solvents.

 Cellular adaptation to stress

-Cellular stress occurs when a cell is placed in an inhospitable environment or required to do something that it cannot normally do.
+Cellular stress occurs when a cell is placed in a sterile environment or required to do something that it cannot normally do.

 Cells under stress will adapt to the new situation or die.

-Cells will also undergo changes if the amount of stress applied to them decreases or if the type of stress changes.
+Cells will also change if the amount of stress applied to them decreases or if the type of stress changes.

-Basically, just as we react to something in our environment, cells also change to try to overcome the problem.
+Just as we react to something in our environment, cells also change to overcome the problem.

-There are 4 important ways they do this:
+There are four important ways they do this:

-In hypertrophy there is no increase in the number of cells, but rather in size.
+There is no increase in the number of cells in hypertrophy but rather in size.

-Hyperplasia is a cellular response that involves an increase in the number of cells in response to a stimulus.
+Hyperplasia is a cellular response that involves an increase in the number of cells responding to a stimulus.

 Both hyperplasia and hypertrophy occur as compensatory mechanisms for an increased workload on the organ or cell.

-Those cells that are unable to divide respond to stress with an increased workload due to hypertrophy.
-An example of this is in myocytes, or cells of the heart muscle in the fibers of the myocardium.
+Those cells that cannot divide respond to stress with an increased workload due to hypertrophy.
+An example of this is in myocytes, or cells of the heart muscle in the myocardium fibers.